 Imagine never wanting to find happiness with the world…just God.
-Never, seeking to go out with friends, or wanting to eat a great meal or longing to watch a great show…or desiring anything at all to gratify our will for pleasure, but only seeking to love God and live for His will alone….to thirst for nothing but be perfectly satisfied with God.
+Never, seeking to go out with friends, or wanting to eat a great meal or longing to watch a great show…or desiring anything that we used to think make life so great…anything at all we sought to gratify our will for pleasure, but only seeking to love God and live for His will alone….Yes, when we desire God alone, we thirst for nothing but be perfectly satisfied with God….not to get love from God, but to GIVE love to God by way of the cross.
 Amazing!

 “Whoever drinks the water I shall give will never thirst [for a pleasure of the world again and be completely satisfied with Me]” (John 4:14).